 How Do CT Scans Work?

-They use a narrow X-ray beam that circles around one part of your body.
-This provides a series of images from many different angles.
+Specifically, they use a narrow X-ray beam that circles around one part of your body.
+This provides a series of images from many angles.
 A computer uses this information to create a cross-sectional picture.
 Like one piece in a loaf of bread, this two-dimensional (2D) scan shows a “slice” of the inside of your body.

 This process is repeated to produce a number of slices.
 The computer stacks these scans one on top of the other to create a detailed image of your organs, bones, or blood vessels.
 For example, a surgeon may use this type of scan to look at all sides of a tumor to prepare for an operation.